tyler-a-johnson/Obsidian-git-repo/UNI 2025/SEM 1/COMP2400/Assignment 1 Script.md

 Slide 5 – Mitigation Strategies & Implementation Challenges

 Algorithmic injustices can be mitigated through relational approaches that involve affected communities, contextual analysis, and continuous evaluation.
-Community-driven design ensures marginalized groups participate in AI development, while qualitative research, such as ethnographic studies, helps uncover root causes of bias.
+Community-driven design ensures marginalised groups participate in AI development, while qualitative research, such as ethnographic studies, helps uncover root causes of bias.
 Iterative impact assessments refine AI models based on lived experiences, preventing static fixes.

 These strategies require interdisciplinary collaboration among social scientists, policymakers, AI developers, and marginalised communities.
 Teams should establish participatory research initiatives where affected communities guide ethical AI standards.
 Companies and institutions must treat impact assessments as ongoing responsibilities, not one-time audits.

 This implementation faces obstacles.
-Universities often emphasize technical skills over ethical considerations, leaving future developers unprepared for relational AI.
-Companies may resist due to cost and efficiency concerns, while non-marginalised end users’ lack of awareness reduces public pressure for accountability.
-Overcoming these barriers requires universities to embed relational ethics in curricula, companies to commit to responsible AI, and greater public advocacy for ethical AI systems.
+Companies may resist due to cost and efficiency concerns, as they rush to push products to market.
+While non-marginalised end users’ lack of awareness reduces public pressure for accountability.
+Overcoming these barriers requires universities to embed relational ethics in their teachings, companies to commit to responsible AI, and greater public advocacy for ethical AI systems.

 ---